Turkey–United States relations: Obama administration (2009–2017)

-War on Terror
+War on terror

 The 2009 U.S. Secretary of State's Country Report on Terrorism confirmed that cooperation against terrorism is a key element in America's strategic partnership with Turkey, before going on to praise Turkish contributions to stabilize Iraq and Afghanistan and highlighting the strategic importance of the İncirlik Air Base used by both U.S. and NATO forces for operations in the region.
 Turkey had opposed the appointment of Anders Fogh Rasmussen as NATO secretary general due to his approach to the Muhammed carricaturs in Denmark until Obama assured a Turk would be one of Rasmussen deputies.

 The U.S. Secretary of State's report also contained information on the PKK and other terrorist groups operating in Turkey, whom the U.S. and Turkish authorities share intelligence on, highlighting the September 12, 2006, attack on Diyarbakır and the July 27, 2008, attack on Güngören.
 In 2016, Vice President Joe Biden called the PKK a terrorist group "plain and simple" and compared it to the ISIL.

-Israel (Gaza flotilla raid)

-The Gaza flotilla raid was a military operation by Israel against six civilian ships of the "Gaza Freedom Flotilla" on 31 May 2010 in international waters in the Mediterranean Sea.
-Israel–Turkey relations reached a low point after the incident.
-Turkey recalled its ambassador, canceled joint military exercises, and called for an emergency meeting of the UN Security Council.
-Erdoğan harshly referred to the raid as a "bloody massacre" and "state terrorism", and criticized Israel in a speech before the Grand National Assembly.
-The Turkish Grand National Assembly held a debate on whether to impose sanctions on Israel, and eventually came out with a statement criticizing the attack as illegal, demanding that Israel apologize, pay compensation, and prosecute those involved, while calling on the Turkish government to review ties with Israel and take "effective measures".
-The flotilla raid was among the issues discussed during a security meeting of Turkish military commanders chaired by Erdoğan.

-Prior to a Gaza visit, scheduled for April 2013, Erdoğan explained to Turkish newspaper Hürriyet that three conditions needed to be fulfilled by Israel to resume friendly relations between the two nations: an apology for the raid, the awarding of compensation to the families affected by the raid, and the lifting of the Gaza blockade by Israel.
-President Obama intervened on the issue.
-On March 22, 2013, Netanyahu apologized for the incident in a 30-minute telephone call with Erdoğan, stating that the results were unintended; the Turkish prime minister accepted the apology and agreed to enter into discussions to resolve the compensation issue.
+Arab Spring (Turkish model, Gazi Park)

+Turkish model refers to the idea of Turkey as a potential model for other Muslim-majority countries, particularly in the Middle East, combining a democratic government (Secularism in Turkey) with an Islamic identity (Conservatism in Turkey).